ahopkins/sanic-session/README.md

         app.run(host="0.0.0.0", port=8000, debug=True)
 ```

-Examples of using redis and memcache backed sessions can be found in the examples folder, as well as in the documentation.
+Examples of using redis and memcache backed sessions can be found in the documentation, under Using the Interfaces.